Thalassery: Transport

 Thalassery Railway Station operates under the Palakkad Railway Division of the Southern Railway.
 It is a Class 'A' railway station.
 It is on the Shoranur – Mangalore line.
 No direct line connects Thalasery to Mysore, although a feasibility study for such a route was funded in 2013.

 The nearest airport is Kannur International Airport, located 24 km east from the town.
 Calicut International Airport 100 km, Mangalore International Airport 170 km and Cochin International Airport 235 km could be alternate choices.

 Kanyakumari-Mumbai NH-66 passes through Thalassery.
 Kozhikode is 66 km from Thalassery.
 Mangalore is 150 km from Thalassery.
 Interstate highway, Thalassery-Coorg Road (SH-30) is a major road linking Kerala to Kodagu district of Karnataka State.
 Interstate buses ply on this route in a frequency of one in an hour.
 The hill stations Virajpet in Kodagu and Mananthavady in Wayanad are 82 km away from the town.
 Regular buses to Bengaluru, which is at a distance of 310 km from Thalassery, operate on a daily basis.

+The Thalassery-Mahe bypass, a six-lane highway inaugurated by Prime Minister Narendra Modi in March 2024, significantly enhances connectivity between Muzhapilangad in Kannur district and Azhiyoor in Kozhikode district.

 Tourism

-The Thalassery carnival, the Beach fest in Muzhappilangad beach and Dharmadam beach are notable attractions.
-The area's four rivers (Anjarakkandi, Dharmadam, Koduvally and Mahe) around Thalassery town and four beaches (Muzhappilangad, Dharmadam, Thalassery (2 beaches)) with more in Kannur also attract visitors.
+The Thalassery carnival, the beach fest in Muzhappilangad beach and Dharmadam beach are notable attractions.
+The area's four rivers (Anjarakkandi, Dharmadam, Koduvally and Mahe) around Thalassery town and other beaches in the area also attract visitors.